odoo/documentation/content/applications/finance/accounting/payables/supplier_bills/assets.rst

 ===================================
-Non-current Assets and Fixed Assets
+Non-current assets and fixed assets
 ===================================

 **Non-current Assets**, also known as **long-term assets**, are investments that are expected to be